josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 Other times, when he feels like stalling, the toys casually float along as slowly as possible; others, they arc playfully in the air, as an ad hoc game forms around the process.

 Sometimes, it's a race, and the toys fly rapidly into the basket.
 Sometimes they zing by in frustration.
-And, of course, sometimes there are slow, melancholy theatrics to go along with the mournful premise of a day of fun coming to an end.
+And, of course, sometimes there are slow, melancholy theatrics to go along with a day of fun coming to an end.
 (I get it; I hate when play time is over, too.)

 ---

-In all of the above cases, the toys do exactly the same thing; they travel along a more-or-less predefined route to a set destination.
+In all the above cases, the toys do exactly the same thing; they travel along a more-or-less predefined route to a set destination.
 But even though it's the same action every time, the _way_ the toys travel is meaningful.

 <CalloutPlusQuote>